RushikaAnumula/Public-Key-Cryptography/README.md

 Used to decrypt data

-➡️ Data encrypted with a public key can only be decrypted using the corresponding private key, ensuring confidentiality.
+➡️ Data encrypted using a public key can only be decrypted with the corresponding private key, ensuring confidentiality.

 🪪 Digital Certificates

-Digital certificates act as digital identity cards 🆔.
+Digital certificates function as digital identity cards 🆔.

 Bind a public key to an entity (user, device, or application)